kostex/SchoolKX_New/README.md

 Do whatever you want with the fonts, but don't make money off of them!

-# Take a good look at the font, there are several variations on some characters (w,v,y,x,a)
+# Take a good look at the font, there are several variations of some characters (w,v,y,x,a)

 Roel Koster